EIvimeyCook/disappR/README.md

 between them freely, but each builds on the one before.

 **Start here.** An overview of the problem and the workflow.
-The *Quick start* buttons load a simulated dataset where the answer is known, or open the list of published examples.
+The *Quick start* buttons load a simulated dataset where the answer is known, or opens the list of published examples.
 This page also lists which optional packages are installed.

 1. **Data** — choose a data source: simulated teaching data, one of the 13